treeverse/lakeFS/docs/howto/garbage-collection/standalone-gc.md

 ## Setup

+### Credentials

+Standalone GC supports S3 and S3-compatible storage backends and relies on AWS credentials for authentication.

+Currently, `lakefs-sgc` does not allow you to explicitly set AWS credentials within the tool itself.
+Instead, it reads credentials from the hosting machine’s environment.
+This means you must ensure the machine is properly configured with AWS credentials beforehand.

+To set up credentials, follow AWS guidelines, such as those outlined in [this guide](https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-configure.html).

 ### Permissions

-To run `lakefs-sgc`, you'll need AWS and lakeFS users, with the following permissions:
+To run `lakefs-sgc`, you need both AWS (or S3-compatible) storage and lakeFS user permissions as outlined below:

-#### AWS
+#### Storage permissions

-The minimal required permissions on AWS are:
+The minimum required permissions for AWS or S3-compatible storage are:
 ```json
 {
   "Version": "2012-10-17",